shahilmalik/ResearchLens/README.md

+> [!IMPORTANT]
+> There are two versions of the project that differ in the backend implementation.
+The first version (main branch) uses the Object Relational Mapper (ORM) from Django to interact with the database, which is a convenient way to interact with the database using Python objects.
+This means, that you can define your database schema using Python classes and Django will handle the SQL queries for you.
+For instance, if you would like to get all papers, ORM executes a SQL query in the background to select all papers and outputs a list of Paper objects.
+However, the goal of the course and project is to learn how to use databases and to write SQL queries directly.
+Therefore, the second version (custom-queries branch) does not use Django ORM, but instead uses raw SQL queries to interact with the database.
+Both versions have the same functionality.

 # Text Technology Project at University of Stuttgart: ResearchLens: Scraping, Storing, and Analyzing Scholarly Information

 The project "ResearchLens: Scraping, Storing, and Analyzing Scholarly Information" aims to provide